-These changes are part of a national effort to close down home-based "meth labs" that churn out methamphetamine, a highly addictive street drug that is easily made from pseudoephedrine, the active ingredient in Sudafed and many other non-prescription decongestants.
+These changes were part of a national effort to close down home-based "meth labs" that churn out methamphetamine, a highly addictive street drug that is easily made from pseudoephedrine, the active ingredient in Sudafed and many other non-prescription decongestants.
 Products containing pseudoephedrine now are purchased "behind the counter."
 You don't need a prescription, but you do have to ask a pharmacist or clerk for them and show an ID or sign a log.

-Fearing that customers will shy away from asking a pharmacist or clerk for these products, some drug companies are replacing pseudoephedrine with a similar over-the-counter decongestant called phenylephrine that can't be made into methamphetamine.
+Fearing that customers will shy away from asking a pharmacist or clerk for these products, some drug companies are replacing pseudoephedrine with a another over-the-counter decongestant called phenylephrine that can't be made into methamphetamine.

-Effects beyond the nose
+Decongestant effects beyond the nose

-A stuffy nose is a hallmark of the common cold.
-Chalk this symptom up to the body's immune response.
-Virus-infected cells in the nose, sinuses, and throat attract a flood of white blood cells.
+When you have a cold, virus-infected cells in the nose, sinuses, and throat attract a flood of white blood cells.
 These infection fighters churn out substances that kill the cold virus but also swell nasal membranes and make the body produce extra mucus.

 One effect is a possible increase in blood pressure.
 In general, this increase is minimal, even in people with controlled high blood pressure, according to a review of 24 trials of pseudoephedrine and blood pressure published in the August 8/22, 2005, Archives of Internal Medicine.